 CPUs are made up of several cores, which are essentially smaller processors that work together to execute multiple tasks simultaneously.
 The number of cores in a CPU can vary, with most modern CPUs containing between two and 32 cores.
 Each core can run its own thread, or series of instructions, independently of the others.

-Components of a CPU
+History of CPU

 The performance of a CPU is largely determined by the number of cores it has, the speed at which it operates (measured in gigahertz, or GHz), and the efficiency of its architecture.
 The architecture of a CPU refers to the fundamental design of the processor, including the way it processes instructions and how it interacts with other components in the system.